 Meanwhile, their placement should be carefully considered beforehand.
 Cigars aren’t fond of heat or UV light (the latter may be important to remember with transparent humidors).
 As such, care should be taken to not place it near a window where it will catch the sun’s rays.

 Although desktop humidors are quite bulky, they store a surprisingly limited amount of cigars.
 Therefore, it can be surprising how quickly they can be filled.
 Bear this in mind when buying one as we’ll explain later.

 Finally, if buying a wooden desktop humidor, you’ll have to keep an eye on the humidity levels.
 Wood is a natural material that breathes and allows for moisture exchange while the seals tend not to be as effective as synthetic humidors.
-It’ll also require properly seasoning before use.
+It’ll also need to be properly seasoned before use.